 The name translates to “Home of Wind,” and for good reason.
 This viewpoint sits at a spot that catches strong mountain winds and offers views of distant snow-capped Himalayan peaks on clear days.
 There is a trekking route from Jaiharikhal to Khyber Pass that starts from this area.
 The walk itself is pleasant, surrounded by thick forest on both sides.

 Located at the Parade Ground of the Garhwal Rifles Centre, this memorial was established in 1923 by Lord Rawlinson of Trent (Commander in Chief, India).
 It honors the soldiers of the Garhwal Rifles who gave their lives in various wars.
 Keep in mind that you may need prior permission from the military authorities to visit.
 Plan to spend about 1-2 hours here.
-The Darwan Singh Sanghralaya (Regimental Museum) is also nearby and worth visiting for anyone interested in military history.
+Right next to it is the Darwan Singh Sanghralaya (Regimental Museum), named after Naik Darwan Singh Negi, one of the three Garhwal Rifles soldiers who won the Victoria Cross.
+If you have even a passing interest in military history, do not skip this.
+It is a small museum, but the medals, old rifles, and war-era photographs on display tell you exactly why this town takes its cantonment status so seriously.

 St. John’s Church